qgis/QGIS-Enhancement-Proposals/QEP-label-connectors.rst

 It relies on "data defined" properties.
 Indeed, the X and Y positions of a label as well as its rotation angle can be defined by a data column or any expression.

 Some graphical controls allow then to manually manipulate these properties.
-The state of a label can changed from being automatically placed by being manually placed (pinning/unpinning).
+The state of a label can be changed from being automatically placed to being manually placed (pinning/unpinning).
 When they are pinned, labels can then be moved or rotated by interaction of the user.
 Positions and rotations data are then updated in columns of the layer.